 - Triple the amount of protected space for cycling on main roads and at junctions

-- A mini Holland in every borough, to share the success from Waltham Forest across London (and we also want to grow the one we’ve got!)
+- A mini Holland in every borough, to share the success from Waltham Forest across London

 - Action to end lorry danger once and for all